sunfishcode/basic-text/docs/BasicText.md

  - it is empty or ends with U+A.

 A buffered stream is in Basic Text form iff:
- - it is in Basic Text form, and
+ - it is in Basic Text form
- - substrings of the string separated by buffer flushes are all in Basic Text form.

 ### Supplementary definitions